padrinobook/padrinobook/chapters/login_and_registration.md

 ```

 - `form_for`: Is part of [Padrino's Form Builders](http://www.padrinorb.com/guides/application-helpers#formbuilders "Padrino's Form Builders") and allows you to create standard input fields based on a model.
-The first argument to the function is an object (mostly a model), the second argument is an string (the action to which the form should be sent after a submit), and the third parameter are settings in form of an hash which aren't used in this example.
-The part `action="/users/create"` says, that we want to use the `create` action to the `users` controller with the `create` action.
+The first argument to the function is an object (normally a model), the second argument is an string (the action to which the form should be sent after a submit), and the third parameter are settings in form of a hash.
-- `f.label` and `f.text`: Will a label and text field for the attributes of your model.
+- `f.label` and `f.text`: A label and a text field for the attributes of your model.
-- `f.password_field`: Constructs a password input, where the input is marked with stars, from the given attribute of the form.
+- `f.password_field`: Constructs a password input element.
-- `f.submit`: Take an string as an caption for the submit button and options as hashes for additional parameter (for `example :class => 'long'`).
+- `f.submit`: Takes a string as a caption for the submit button and options as hashes for additional parameter (for `example :class => 'long'`).

 The form will be rendered as the following HTML: